monome/docs/docs/modular/teletype/tts7.md

 ## Hidden workings

-Teletype has psychic powers to control other grid-based modules, namely White Whale, Meadowphysics, and Earthsea.
+Teletype has psychic powers to control other grid-based modules, namely Ansible and the original "trilogy": White Whale, Meadowphysics, and Earthsea.
 (Though actually this requires an [extra ribbon cable](http://monome.org/docs/modular/iiheader) connected behind the modules).

-With the `II` command you can remotely control parameters of the the trilogy modules.
+With these commands you can remotely control parameters of Ansible and the trilogy modules.
 For example:

-    II WW.POS 5
+    WW.POS 5

 With a White Whale connected, this command will cut to position 5 of the currently playing sequence.
-All `II` commands are simply a key (such as `WW.POS`) and a secondary argument.
+All commands are simply a key (such as `WW.POS`) and a secondary argument.
 Here's the full list:

+**Ansible**

+See the [Ansible docs](/docs/modular/ansible/) for the complete list.

 **White Whale**